Department of Electrical and Computer Engineering Courses

 Fall and Spring: 12 units

 The ECE Design Experience is a capstone design course that serves to introduce students to broad- based, practical engineering design and applications through an open-ended design problem.
 Students will work with a team on a project of their choosing (subject to instructor approval) throughout the semester culminating with a final project presentation, report, and public demonstration.
 The projects will need to encompass a minimum of two ECE areas.
 Throughout the semester, teams will need to give both written and oral project proposals and periodic performance updates.
 Team-building experiences designed to educate students on group dynamics, resource management, deadline planning, Big-picture implications of engineering applications: societal, human, ethical, and long-term impact will be explored.
 Please note that the full prerequisite list of "All ECE Core Courses plus any two 18-xxx ECE Area Courses" is too long to be put into the registration system.
 As a result ALL students will be waitlisted for 18-500.
-Students will be registered once it has been confirmed they have completed the prerequisites, after final grades for the current semester.
+Students will be registered once it has been confirmed they have completed the prerequisites, after final grades for the preceding semester.

 18-540 Rapid Prototyping of Computer Systems